Wyss/extracellular-vesicle-markers/README.md

 The data can be found at https://drive.google.com/drive/folders/1Tk0oUBIp15FeRNF7exkXnr-b5-Gvb0ff?usp=sharing.
 Download this to the same folder where you clone the repository.

-The structure of the repository should be as follows:
+The structure of the repository when set up should be as follows:

 EV_candidate_markers/